 Wayfair, like most multisided platforms, has two customer segments:

 The main value propositions Wayfair promises with its business model are:

 - Offer a wide range selection of products, with different styles and prices;

-- Allo you to find the right product at the right price;
+- Allow you to find the right product at the right price;

-- To empower providers to offer their full catalog of products for a wide array of consumers;
+- To empower providers to offer their full catalog of products to a wide array of consumers.

-Wayfair’s main channels are its mobile-optimized websites and mobile app.
-Besides that, we can mention its Gift Cards and well managed Social Media networks.
+Wayfair’s primary channels are its mobile-optimized websites and mobile app.
+Besides that, we can mention its Gift Cards and well-managed Social Media networks.

 Wayfair’s revenue streams and product sales and advertising (as explored above).
 But we may add the information that 86% of the income comes from the United States, which stands for almost 30 million orders per year.

-Surely the fundamental Wayfair’s key resources are both its tech platform, 11,000 suppliers, and its 16,000 employees.
+Surely the fundamental to Wayfair’s key resources are its tech platform, 11,000 suppliers, and its 16,000 employees.
 In addition to that, there are:

-- Its algorithm and system that track consumer patterns and habits,
+- Its algorithm and system that track the consumer patterns and habits

 Wayfair’s key activities are focused on developing and maintaining its multisided platform — to connect customers and suppliers, through a positive experience — and on building a wide range selection of furniture and home goods.
 To achieve that, it also has to:

 - Analyze customer behavior and shopping habits